kiali/kiali.io/content/en/docs/Contribution guidelines/_index.md

 ---
 title: "Contribution Guidelines"
 linkTitle: "Contribution Guidelines"
+description: "How to contribute to Kiali."
 weight: 10
-description: >
-  How to contribute to Kiali
 ---

 ## Contributing to the Docs